 Business Foundations for Engineers Graduate Certificate

-An online credit-based offering designed for working professionals
+A 4-course online program ideal for working professionals

 Earn a Duke credential by completing four online courses—without the commitment required of traditional degree programs.